theuerc/Website/gitpod/docs/introduction/languages/rust.md

 </div>

-## VSCode Extensions
+## VS Code Extensions

-The most popular Rust VSCode extensions are already pre-installed in Gitpod.
+The most popular Rust VS Code extensions are already pre-installed in Gitpod.
 But here are a few "nice to have" extensions you may choose to install as well.

 In order to install one of these extensions for your repository, simply head to Gitpod's [Extensions panel](/docs/references/ides-and-editors/vscode-extensions) (find it in the IDE's left vertical menu), then search for the desired extension by name, and install it for your project.
 This will add an entry to your [.gitpod.yml](/docs/references/gitpod-yml) file that ensures all future Gitpod workspaces for your repository will already have this extension pre-installed.